Shayegan8/StreamingWithRedis/README.md

 # Streaming over Redis database
 This is a really simple VPN that uses Redis as message bus and routes your traffic through your VPN server with it.
+It uses AES-256-GCM encryption, well this dosent stop fucking dpi with its mitm technique to stopping me using the database endpoint

 # Installation
 Put outside directory in your vps and run these commands